openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 :ref:`Names`), or a type alias (see :ref:`Type Alias Declaration`) to refer to a type.

-Optionally, each identifier in the name or alias can be followed by type arguments (see :ref:`Type Arguments`) if the referred type is a class, or an interface type.
+Optionally, each identifier in a name or alias can be followed by type arguments (see :ref:`Type Arguments`) if the referred type is a class or an interface type.

 .. index::
    type reference